Diplotaxis tenuifolia: Ecology

 Four of the phytophagous insects are Diptera (flies).
 The midge Contarinia nasturtii (Kieffer) has larvae that infest the stems, leaves and flowerheads, causing distortion and sterility.
 Dasineura brassicae (Winnertz) (previously D. napi (Loew)) is the brassica pod midge, an invasive non-native pest in Britain which causes damage to the developing seedpods.
 It is particularly of importance on rapeseed crops, but it can also infest wild plants of perennial wall-rocket.
 Gephyraulus raphanistri (Kieffer) is a gall midge that destroys the flowerheads.
 None of these species is restricted to wall-rocket and most are quite common, although the NBN Atlas has no records of brassica pod midge on wild plants in Britain as of 2022.

 Finally, three species of Lepidoptera (butterflies and moths) are listed.
-Pieris brassicae (L.) is the common cabbage white butterfly, whose larvae eat the leaves and stems of this and many other species of Brassicaceae; Evergestis extimalis (Scopoli) is a micromoth whose larvae feed in the flowerheads; and Sitochroa verticalis (L.) (the lesser pearl) is also a micromoth, the larvae of which are found on a wide variety of plants.
+Pieris brassicae is the common cabbage white butterfly, whose larvae eat the leaves and stems of this and many other species of Brassicaceae; Evergestis extimalis is a micromoth whose larvae feed in the flowerheads; and Sitochroa verticalis (the lesser pearl) is also a micromoth, the larvae of which are found on a wide variety of plants.

 Uses

 Baby leaf rocket is cultivated worldwide as a salad leaf.
 In addition to D. tenuifolia, the annual Eruca sativa is grown and marketed under the same common names.
 These leaves are usually mixed with other baby leaf crops to form a mesclun-style salad.
 These crops have become popular due to their distinctive taste and texture in salads.

-Leaves preserved at 5 °C show a loss of ascorbic acid and glucosinolates and an increase in polyphenols (then preservation after harvesting may be nutritionally good, since for example sinapic acid and ferulic acid have anti-cancer effects and umbelliferone is an anti-oxidant).

-Wild rocket is high in ascorbic acid, carotenoids, polyphenols and glucosinolates (above all glucosativin and glucoerucin, which are the cause of the pungent flavour).
+Wild rocket is high in ascorbic acid, carotenoids, polyphenols and glucosinolates, such as glucosativin and glucoerucin, which may contribute to the pungent flavour.
 When the leaves are chewed glucosinolates, through the enzyme myrosinase, are metabolized in isothiocyanates and indoles.
+Leaves preserved at 5 °C show a loss of ascorbic acid and glucosinolates, and an increase in polyphenols.

 One of Trotula's works, Treatments for Women mentions "wild rocket cooked in wine" in a remedy for sanious flux in women.